TeejMcSteez/goUp/README.md

 Will publish to the broker specified under the "goUp status" topic

 Currently only MQTT is setup for my Home Assistant instance but if viable would wish to add more such as Email, Telegram, etc. but that is more on the integration than logic side.

+### Webhook Trigger

+Will send bad service data as JSON to the specified webhook URL

+It will use the  `Authorization: Bearer <key>` header if a webhook key is valid for basic authentication for webhook request's